Posture can massively impact your physical health, so we’ve put together four essential home-study must-haves to

 Only 10 years ago I was a student in Trinity College (Dublin, Ireland).
 I can still vividly recall my experience in halls of residence - beer cans, dirty dishes, rubbish and, believe it or not, pasta that was stuck on the walls.

 Student life is typically a liberating experience.
 But there are also times when you have to knuckle down, hit the books and study.

 While studying can be a total pain in the neck (even more so with online studying these days), I want to share some tips that will make working in your dorm/home office a much less painful experience.

 And, I mean “painful” quite literally - neck pain, back pain, etc. These are all issues that students can face when their study space is less than optimal.
 It’s high time that they were addressed.

-My name is Artem and I run an ergonomics blog where I share tips, exercises that can improve your posture, and reviews of different ergonomic devices that can make your studies less of an occupational hazard.
+My name is Artem and I run an ergonomics blog where I share tips andexercises that can improve your posture.
+I also write reviews of different ergonomic devices that can make your studies less of an occupational hazard.

 The items listed below take into account a typical student’s budget.
 In my opinion, these are essentials for setting up a home office that prioritises comfort and productivity: